Fenerbahçe S.K.: Boxing (men's & women's)

-Founded in 1914, they are the most successful boxing department in Turkey.
+Founded in 1914, they are one of the boxing departments in Turkey.
 Overall, Fenerbahçe Boxing has nurtured some of the greatest boxers in Turkish boxing history, with numerous Mediterranean, European, Olympic, and Worldwide honours won for Turkish sports and the club itself.

 The club's athletes have won nine gold, four silver, and nine bronze medals in world championships, whilst winning five silver and two bronze medals at the Olympics, and securing nine gold, one silver and nine bronze medals in European championships.
 Athletes have also won seven gold medals in Mediterranean games and eight gold medals in Balkan games.